Privacy and Policy Brochures:

 What that typically means is:

-- One or both partners in the couple would need to fit criteria for a covered mental health disorder and diagnosis (such as depression or anxiety), and be named as the “patient/client.”
+- One or both partners in the couple would need to meet criteria for a covered mental health disorder and diagnosis (such as depression or anxiety), and be named and diagnosed as the “patient/client.”

 - This mental health diagnosis will be submitted to the insurance company and become part of the patient’s medical record.

-- Couples sessions could be covered for the “patient” as family therapy if that is part of the treatment plan to improve the mental health disorder of that “patient.”
+- Couples sessions could be covered for the “patient” along with individual sessions as part of the treatment plan to improve the mental health disorder of that “patient.”
+The partner will not have any right to the medical records documenting these couples sessions, however the patient will have right to the full record.

-It is important to understand that family therapy with the focus on an illness is different than couples counseling which focuses on the health of the couple relationship.
-You may want to discuss the differences in the counseling process with your therapist.
+It is important to understand that couples therapy sessions with the focus on a patient’s illness is quite different than couples counseling which focuses on the health and function of the couple relationship.

 CFTC has standard fees for services, primarily at an hourly rate; longer sessions are available as well.
 Please contact the office for current rates of various services.
 At times, such as due to financial hardship, a reduced rate can be discussed.